-Dr. Fernando Quevedo of Cambridge, a Guatemalan national, was appointed director of ICTP in October 2009.
+Dr. Fernando Quevedo, a Guatemalan national, was appointed director of ICTP in October 2009.

 Dr. Quevedo is a well-known theoretical particle physicist with wide-ranging research interests in string theory, phenomenology and cosmology.
 He was awarded the 1998 ICTP Prize in recognition of his important contributions to superstring theory.